Headlamp Bulbs for Vintage Bikes

 By way of background, these bikes were supplied with Miller model 74CV headlamps, nominally 7" but with an actual reflector diameter of c.
 6.5".
 The size means the reflector can't be replaced with the more common 7" units, which are too large.

 The original Miller reflector used a bulb holder (part # 106B) accepting a large bulb with a BA15d base (Lucas 168); it was inserted from the front of the reflector.
 Modern replacement reflectors, though, tend to be designed for British Pre-Focus (BPF) bulbs, as used on most British headlamps from the mid-1950s, including the Series D Vincents.
-My bike has one of these units, also an original Miller 6V 50 watt dynamo - so I looked for a 6V bulb with a BPF design These were the alternatives I compared:
+My bike has one of these units, also an original Miller 6V 50 watt dynamo - so I looked for a 6V bulb with a BPF design.
+Note another name for BPF specification is 'P36D'.
+These were the alternatives I compared:

 • Tungsten original-style 30/24W BPF bulb made in UK by Alite - Lucas 312 equivalent